-Not only is this a really convincing feature to have when you’re running low on battery in the middle of the day, but by finally supporting it.
+Not only is this a really convincing feature to have when you’re running low on battery in the middle of the day but by finally supporting it.

 Well, in today’s article, we’re going to try to answer that question, looking at three potential reasons why Apple may have decided not to include a fast charger in the box and to start things off.
-We had to go over the first reason that comes to mind, the most obvious reason to anybody who isn’t a complete Apple ship.
+We had to go over the first reason that comes to mind, the most obvious reason to who isn’t a complete Apple ship.

 And that’s that Apple just sees an opportunity to make more money by now, including a Fashoda in the box.

-Not only does Apple increase the profit margin on every single iPhone sold with a cheaper charger, but they also get to increase the revenue from their accessories business from anybody who wants fast charging.
+Not only does Apple increase the profit margin on every single iPhone sold with a cheaper charger, but they get to increase the revenue from their accessories business from who wants fast charging.

 And the reality is, most people aren’t going to avoid buying an iPhone just because it doesn’t include a fast charger.
-In fact, I’d go as far as saying that most iPhone users outside of the tech community don’t even know what fast charging is.
+I’d go as far as saying that most iPhone users outside of the tech community don’t even know what fast charging is.

 I don’t think so.
 At the end of the day, if Apple really only cared about battery preservation, they could always ship the iPhone with bad chargers and just build them a software feature.
-And I was told that Defoe’s the iPhone too slow charging Samsung has a feature just like this where you can toggle fast charging on and off.
+And I was told that Defoe’s iPhone too slow charging Samsung has a feature just like this where you can toggle fast charging on and off.

 It’s definitely not the real reason why they’re not including a fast charger.

 But let’s shift gears now and move on to the third reason why Apple may have decided not to include a Fashoda and maybe more importantly, why they may not ever include a Fashoda in an iPhone box.

 And that reason is Apple believes wireless is the future is the reason why they say they got rid of the headphone jack.